mrjumping01/GreeatUniHack-2023-BNY-Mellon-Challenge/README.md

 # GreatUniHack-2023-BNY-Mellon-Challenge
-This is my team's solution for BNY Mellon's Challenge @GreatUniHack 2023
+This is my team's winning solution for BNY Mellon's Challenge @GreatUniHack 2023